tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 * [reducer](reducer.js): reduce random integer numbers with callbacks
 * [file-encryption](file-encryption.js): encrypt the content of a file with callbacks
 * [accumulator](accumulator.js): accumulate a list of random even integers with promises
+* [async/await accumulator](async-accumulator.js): accumulate a list of random even integers with async/await and promises